Preparing an Instance: System-Wide Security Policy

 The system implementation usually involves third-party implementation consultants as well as people from your company who are assigned to the implementation project.
 We highly recommend creating user accounts for everyone involved in the process to ensure that access is secure and that only authorized people access the system.

-In MYOB Advanced, access to information is controlled primarily by the roles assigned to the user who signs in to the system.
+In MYOB Acumatica, access to information is controlled primarily by the roles assigned to the user who signs in to the system.
 Roles generally correspond to particular job assignments or functions of groups of users.
 When they sign in, the users authenticate themselves by using the appropriate username and password, and the associated roles determine which system resources they may access.

 You add user accounts for people involved in the implementation by using the Users (SM201010) form.
 For each user, you specify at minimum the username, the initial password (to be changed on the first sign-in), and the email address.
 Implementers should be able to access all system resources to implement the system.
 To allow this, you need to assign these users a set of predefined roles that allows access to all system resources.